shuvrajit-dey21/AI-Healthcare-Chatbot/README.md

 - Response lengths
 - User feedback

-This data is stored locally in the file specified by `ANALYTICS_FILE`.
+This data is stored locally in the file specified by `ANALYTICS_FILE` and can be visualized in the sidebar when analytics are enabled.

 ## Development